PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 - Tailwind screen size indicator: a little help for development mode and responsive design (see TwSizeIndicator.tsx in /components/helper)

 - [Formspree](https://formspree.io/) support for the mail icon, with a beautiful modal dialog.
 Formspree allows your users to contact you and send you messages directly from your site, with anti-spam protection.
-Simply create a free basic account, get the key from your formspree account and then replace the key with your own here, in components/formspree/index.tsx :
+Simply create a free basic account, read the docs and get the key from your formspree account and then replace the key with your own here, in components/formspree/index.tsx :

 ```ts:formspree/index.tsx
 /* Line 19*/
  const [state, handleSubmit, reset] = useForm('xdojkndq')
 ```

+IMPORTANT NOTE: you must replace the key in useform like this : useform('[your key]').
+The provided key is a test one of mine.
+You can use it to verify if the toast box is functional for example, but you must know that I'll receive all your test messages.

 If you don't want to use Formspree, go to the siteMetadata.js file and set formspree to "false".